open/close all folders

 - During the Soviet invasion of Afghanistan, there was a confirmed case of a Mujaheddin downing a Hind attack helicopter by killing the pilot with a Martini-Henry rifle left over from the British invasion in the previous century.

 - Generally averted during World War II, as better shielding for the pilot made it more efficient to destroy the plane's vital systems instead.
-However, the Japanese A6M Zero had a cockpit without armor protection which got many pilots killed when they went up against heavily armored American fighter planes.
+However, the Japanese A6M Zero had an unarmored cockpit (make that an unarmored everything), which did wonders for its maneuverability and made it very successful early in the war, but got many pilots killed when they went up against later American fighter planes that combined heavy armor with similar maneuverability.
+About the only Zero pilots that survived to the end of the war were those who ordered armor plating added around the cockpit.

 - Neutron bombs are designed to do this.
-A depleted uranium armored tank can withstand a tactical nuclear weapon detonated as close as a quarter-mile (400 meters).
+Depleted uranium tank armor can withstand a tactical nuclear weapon detonated as close as a quarter-mile (400 meters).
 Depleted uranium will block blast, heat, gamma rays, poison gas, and pathogens.
 It is, however, worse than useless at shielding the crew from fusion neutrons, which instead of being captured or moderated by the armor, fast fission it, creating MORE radiation.
 Result: the tank is left intact, but the crew receives a fatal dose of radiation, and ideally at least 5-10 times the fatal dose (radiation poisoning kills slowly if you receive only one fatal dose, leaving the crew able to fight in the interim, but 5-10 fatal doses at once quickly cripple the victim and leads to a swift death).
+For this reason, Soviet tanks usually have fuel tanks near doors and other sections as well as water layers to trap neutrons.
+Still doesn't help against gamma radiation though.

 - Visibility from within an armoured vehicle is a lot better than it was fifty years ago, but CCTV systems only go so far, and can also get damaged.
 Sometimes you just have to stick your head out the hatch to use the Mk 1 eyeball and take your chances.

 - It is also possible for snipers to disable the advanced optics and force the crew to do this.
-Shooting out thermal sights is a primary role of snipers when faced by tanks.
+Shooting out thermal sights is a primary role of snipers when going up against tanks.

 - Going with the theme of "disabling the vehicle by killing the crew", some modern antitank weapons are not designed to actually destroy the vehicle or even penetrate the armor, but just send a shockwave through the armor that causes pieces of it to break off and ricochet around inside the vehicle.
 This is known as "spalling" and tends to cause the tank's crew compartment to resemble a charnel house afterward.